espdev/csaps/README.md

 # CSAPS: Cubic spline approximation (smoothing)

-This package provides cubic smoothing spline for univariate/multivariate data approximation.
+This module provides cubic smoothing spline for univariate/multivariate/gridded data approximation.
 The smoothing parameter can be calculated automatically or it can be set manually.

 The smoothing parameter should be in range `[0, 1]` where bounds are: